 A list of concepts cyber campaigns provide information on regarding geopolitical and cybersecurity risks

-As one of the only cybersecurity consulting firms with a geopolitical risk practice group, VerSprite understands how cyber campaigns reported around the world affect the security of multi-national organizations.
-VerSprite has the resources and expertise to mitigate potential geopolitical and cybersecurity risks that are top concerns for business leaders around the world.
+As one of the only cybersecurity consulting firms with a geopolitical risk practice group, VerSprite understands how cyber campaigns reported worldwide affect the security of multi-national organizations.
+VerSprite has the resources and expertise to mitigate potential geopolitical and cybersecurity risks that are top concerns for business leaders worldwide.

 What Can Cybersecurity Professionals Learn from Cyber Campaigns?

 Third-party cybersecurity consultants, internal information security teams, information security team leaders, CISOs, and government counterintelligence agencies can use cyber campaigns to understand various dynamics of cybersecurity risks.
-By having a deeper understanding of these risks and how they are related, security professionals can strengthen organizational cybersecurity policies, practices, and procedures.
-In particular, cybersecurity professionals can learn about:
+Security professionals can strengthen organizational cybersecurity policies, practices, and procedures by having a deeper understanding of these risks and how they are related.
+In particular, cybersecurity professionals can learn about the following:

-- Information that helps resolve cyber attacks against industries, such as escalation techniques of threat actors; common uses of credentials collected by cybercriminals; or the tactics, techniques, and procedures (TTPs) of threat actors.
+Information that helps resolve cyber attacks against industries, such as escalation techniques of threat actors, everyday uses of credentials collected by cyber criminals, or threat actors’ tactics, techniques, and procedures (TTPs).
 This information can also be used to mitigate the damages of an active compromise.

-Information security teams, in particular, benefit from knowing third parties that threat actors are more likely to target based on patterns observable in cyber campaigns, such as data specific threat actors frequently target.
-Information security teams also benefit from basing red teaming exercises on previous campaigns conducted by cybercriminals, knowing attack techniques to prepare against, and basing security training exercises on incident analysis encompassing everything from packet captures (PCAPs) to indicators of compromise used by threat actors who target similar organizations.
+Information security teams, in particular, benefit from knowing third parties that threat actors are more likely to target based on patterns observable in cyber campaigns, such as data-specific threat actors frequently target.
+Information security teams also benefit from establishing red teaming exercises on previous campaigns conducted by cybercriminals, knowing attack techniques to prepare against, and basing security training exercises on incident analysis encompassing everything from packet captures (PCAPs) to indicators of compromise used by threat actors who target similar organizations.